 Let me help you a bit.
-When I look back on my own life I see moments in time when I knew I was making a difference.
-Whether it was when I was playing volleyball, building a women’s wealth practice, training advisors or developing a team of advisors to promote the women’s market, I felt as if I was contributing to a greater cause.
-There were a number of patterns that defined my true purpose and mission in life.
+When I look back on my own life, I see moments in time when I knew I was making a difference.
+Whether I was playing volleyball, building a women’s wealth practice, training advisors, or developing a team of advisors to promote the women’s market, I felt as if I was contributing to a greater cause.
+There were many patterns that defined my true purpose and mission in life.

-These were the patterns in my experiences, I now know the root source of my mission and who I am destined to serve and help.
+I now know the root source of my mission and who I am destined to serve and help based on those patterns.

-When I apply this mission to my practice it becomes more than just a statement.
-This has become my purpose in life, it is what guides, defines, and fulfills me.
-My energy and passion reaches beyond just the women’s market, touching advisors of both genders.
+When I apply this mission to my practice, it becomes more than just a statement.
+This has become my purpose in life.
+It is what guides, defines, and fulfills me.
+My energy and passion reach beyond just the women’s market, touching advisors of both genders.

 Step 3 to discover your “Real Mission”

 Based on your experiences and the patterns in your life, write your true mission.
-It doesn’t have to be pretty, eloquent or even grammatically correct.
+It doesn’t have to be pretty, eloquent, or grammatically correct.

-At this point you should have an idea of who you really want to help and why.
-Look at the pattern which have emerged from your answers and ask yourself are you doing everything you can to focus on what you have already unknowingly been working towards?
+At this point, you should have an idea of who you really want to help and why.
+Look at the patterns which emerged from your answers and ask yourself are you doing everything you can to focus on what you have already unknowingly been working towards?

-By finding your real mission you are now able to set clear goals to get you on path to your true calling; all you need to do now is follow it.
+By finding your real mission, you are now able to set clear goals to get you on the path to your true calling; all you need to do now is follow it.